IFRS

 Allocate the transaction price to the performance obligations: Once the transaction price is determined, the next step is to allocate the transaction price to each performance obligation in the contract.
 This involves estimating the standalone selling price of each performance obligation and allocating the transaction price based on the relative standalone selling prices.

-The five-step model framework under IFRS 15 is designed to provide a comprehensive approach to revenue recognition, ensuring that revenue is recognized when the company satisfies its performance obligations and that the amount recognized reflects the consideration to which the company is entitled.
+The five-step framework under IFRS 15 is designed to provide a comprehensive approach to revenue recognition, ensuring that revenue is recognised when the company satisfies its performance obligations and that the amount recognised reflects the consideration to which the company is entitled.

 Presentation in financial statements

-Contracts with customers will be displayed as a contract liability, a contract asset, or a receivable on an entity’s statement of financial position, depending on the relationship between the entity’s performance and the customer’s payment.
-A contract liability is recorded in the statement of financial position when a client has paid a considerable amount prior to the transfer of the linked good or service.
+Contracts with customers will be presented as a contract liability, a contract asset, or a receivable in an entity’s statement of financial position, depending on the nature of its performance and the customer’s payment.
+A contract liability is recognised in the statement of financial position when a client has paid a significant amount before the transfer of the related good or service.

-Contract assets and receivables shall be accounted for by IFRS 9.
-Any impairment relating to contracts with customers should be measured, presented, and disclosed according to toy difference between the initial recognition of a receivable and the corresponding amount of revenue recognised should also be presented as an expense, for example, an impairment loss.
-[IFRS 15:107-108]
+IFRS 9 will account for the contract assets and receivables.
+Impairment related to contracts with customers should be presented and disclosed measured presentation.
+The difference between the initial recognition of a receivable and the corresponding amount of revenue recognised should also be presented as an expense, for example, an impairment loss.

 Disclosures